Codecademy/docs/content/markdown/concepts/emphasis/emphasis.md

 ---
-Title: 'Emphasis'
+Title: "Emphasis"
-Description: 'Emphasis applies importance to text in Markdown by making it bold, italic, and/or strikethrough.'
+Description: "Emphasis applies importance to text in Markdown by making it bold, italic, and/or strikethrough."
 Subjects:
-  - 'Developer Tools'
+  - "Developer Tools"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Paragraphs'
+  - "Paragraphs"
-  - 'Documentation'
+  - "Documentation"
-  - 'GitHub'
+  - "GitHub"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Emphasis can be added by making text bold or italic.